subspace/protocol-specs/docs/decex/staking_arithmetic_dust.md

 When doing floating number arithmetic, dust is inevitable due to limited accuracy.

-In [the staking protocol](staking.md), floating number arithmetic is used for conversion between the stake and the share, we need to carefully choose the rounding direction in every conversion and ensure the dust is always flavored the protocol instead of the user because the latter can potentially lead to exploitation.
+In [the staking protocol](staking.md), fractional arithmetic is used for conversion between the stake and the share.
+We need to carefully choose the rounding direction in every calculation to ensure the dust always favours the protocol, instead of the user.
+If we favour the user, it can potentially lead to exploitation.

 # Invariant in staking

-Within the staking protocol, the operator pool track the total stake and the total share in the `operator.current_total_stake` and `operator.current_total_shares` storage respectively.
+Within the staking protocol, the operator pool tracks the total stake and the total share in the `operator.current_total_stake` and `operator.current_total_shares` storage respectively.
 The share price is calculated as `current_total_shares / current_total_stake`.
-While individual nominator track their own share in the pool in the `Deposits` storage (noted as `nominator.shares` for convenience), for which they are entitled to withdraw.
+While individual nominators track their own shares in the pool in the `Deposits` storage (noted as `nominator.shares` for convenience), which they are entitled to withdraw.

 There are 3 invariants in the protocol that should always hold:

 ## INVARIANT_1: `current_total_stake >= current_total_shares`

-Initially, when the operator just registered, the operator owner is the first and only nominator, `current_total_stake:current_total_shares = 1:1` and is equal to the operator's deposit.
-When the operator receives reward, the reward is added to `current_total_stake` while the `current_total_shares` remains unchanged thus resulting in the share price increased `current_total_stake > current_total_shares`.
+Initially, when the operator has just registered, and the operator owner is the first and only nominator, `current_total_stake:current_total_shares = 1:1`, and is equal to the operator's deposit.
+When the operator receives a reward, the reward is added to `current_total_stake`, while the `current_total_shares` remains unchanged.
+This increases the share price, so that `current_total_stake > current_total_shares`.

-If the share price decreased during deposit/withdraw/unlock/slash, it means the reward (if any) is burned or stolen silently.
-And if the invariant broke i.e. `current_total_stake < current_total_shares`, it means there is nominator losing its stake and part of any new deposit will be burned immediately when joining the operator pool.
+If the share price decreases during deposit/withdraw/unlock/slash, it means the reward (if any) is burned or stolen silently.
+And if the invariant is broken i.e. `current_total_stake < current_total_shares`, it means a nominator is losing its stake, and part of any new deposit will be burned immediately when joining the operator pool.

-NOTE: Even during slashing, the operator's stake is fully slashed (not partially), and each nominator's stake and share will be removed from the pool, so slashing won't cause the share price decrease.
+NOTE: Even during slashing, the operator's stake is fully slashed (not partially), and each nominator's stake and share will be removed from the pool, so slashing won't cause the share price to decrease.

 ## INVARIANT_2: `current_total_shares >= sum(nominator.shares)`

 The `current_total_shares` is expected to be the sum of all the nominator's shares in the pool (excluding pending deposits and withdrawals in the current epoch).

-If this invariant broke i.e. `current_total_shares < sum(nominator.shares)`, it means there is nominator that entitled more share than it should be, and by withdrawing the extra share before other nominators, it essentially steals stake from other nominators because there is a check to reject the withdraw request after `current_total_shares` become zero.
+If this invariant is broken, i.e. `current_total_shares < sum(nominator.shares)`, it means there is a nominator that is entitled to more shares than it should be.
+By withdrawing the extra shares before other nominators, it essentially steals stake from other nominators, because there is a check to reject withdraw requests after `current_total_shares` becomes zero.

 ## INVARIANT_3: `current_total_stake >= sum(share_to_stake(nominator.shares))`

 NOTE: `INVARIANT_3` is an extension of `INVARIANT_2` accounted with `share-to-stake` conversion.

-`current_total_stake` is an accumulation of the nominator deposit and the operator reward, since accumulation is simply addition, there is no arithmetic dust, thus `current_total_stake` represents the actual balance that all the nominators in the pool together owned and entitled to unlock.
-Any fund unlocked beyond `current_total_stake` is essentially minted out of thin air.
+`current_total_stake` is an accumulation of the nominator deposit and the operator reward, since accumulation is simply addition, there is no arithmetic dust, thus `current_total_stake` represents the actual balance that all the nominators in the pool together own and are entitled to unlock.
+Any funds unlocked beyond `current_total_stake` are essentially minted out of thin air.

 # Arithmetic in staking

-The arithmetic in staking is happening in 3 parts:
+The arithmetic in staking happens in 3 parts:

 ### The individual nominator

-Within an epoch, when a nominator deposits or withdraws, it keeps track of the deposited stake and the withdrawn share.
-After the epoch transition, and the share price is available, it can:
+Within an epoch, when a nominator deposits or withdraws, it keeps track of the deposited stake and the withdrawn shares.
+After the epoch transition, when the share price is available, it can:
-- Convert the deposited stake to share, for which it is entitled to withdraw later
+- Convert the deposited stake to shares, which it is entitled to withdraw later
-- Convert the withdrawn share to stake, for which it is entitled to unlock later
+- Convert the withdrawn shares to stake, which it is entitled to unlock later

 ### The operator pool

 Within an epoch, the operator pool accumulates all the deposited stake in `deposits_in_epoch` and all the withdrawn shares in `withdrawals_in_epoch`.
 During epoch transition, it will add the reward (if any) to `current_total_stake` and then calculate a new share price as `current_total_shares / current_total_stake`.
 With this share price, it:
-- Convert the `deposits_in_epoch` to share, and add `deposits_in_epoch` and this share to `current_total_stake` and `current_total_shares` respectively
+- Converts the `deposits_in_epoch` to shares, and adds `deposits_in_epoch` and these shares to `current_total_stake` and `current_total_shares` respectively
-- Convert the `withdrawals_in_epoch` to stake, and add `withdrawals_in_epoch` and this stake to `current_total_shares` and `current_total_stake` respectively
+- Converts the `withdrawals_in_epoch` to stake, and adds `withdrawals_in_epoch` and this stake to `current_total_shares` and `current_total_stake` respectively

 ### Nominator unlock and slash

-NOTE: The unlock here refers to the nominator unlock after the operator is de-registered, this is different from the `unlock_fund` after withdraw.
+NOTE: The unlock here refers to the nominator unlock after the operator is de-registered, this is different from the `unlock_funds` after withdraw.

 The unlock and slash can be seen as a variant of the nominator withdraw:
 - The nominator is fully withdrawing all its shares.
-- The share is converted to stake based on the latest share price, and the share and stake are removed from the operator pool's `current_total_shares` and `current_total_stake` directly (not through epoch transition).
+- The shares are converted to stake based on the latest share price, and the shares and stake are removed from the operator pool's `current_total_shares` and `current_total_stake` directly (not through epoch transition).
 - For unlock, the stake is transferred to the nominator account.
 For slash, the stake is transferred to the treasury.

 ## Arithmetic rounding direction